baikeshen/CarND-Behavioral-Cloning-P3/writeup_report_bk.md

 38572/38572 [==============================] - 905s - loss: 0.0121 - val_loss: 0.0186
 ```

-After this training, the car was driving down the road all the time on the [first](track1_run.mp4).
+After this training, the car was driving down the road all the time on the [first track](track1_run.mp4).

 ### Potential Improvement